edosedgar/innopolis_hackathon/README.md

-# innopolis_hackathon
+# Disc-type glass insulators absence detection (NeuroEye)

-Source code for Innopolis hackathon 2023
+Source code containing part for data manipulation in **scripts** fodler.
+Part used for Yolov8x training is in **network** folder.